guyleonard/orchard/README.md

 ```

 ## Example Parameters File
-Why a YAML file?
+Why a YAML file and not command line options?

-1) Because it is human readable and
+1) Because it is human readable and,
 2) then you have a record of all settings for each analysis.

 ```yaml